jyang000/jyang000.github.io/files/aboutme.md

 layout: post
 ---

-I like drawing and photography in my spare time.
+I like drawing in my spare time.
 Important things I learned from drawing are patience and patience, and to appreciate the beauty of the world.

 <center><img src="selfportrait-0.png" alt="drawing" style="max-width: 40%;"> <img src="selfportrait-1.png" alt="drawing" style="max-width: 40%;"></center>